-Object: Determination of the Fair Market Value of Real Estate Properties included in

-Institutional Closed-end Alternative Investment Fund, called "COIMA CORE FUND in compliance with Your request, Duff & Phelps REAG S.p.A. (hereinafter REAG) carried out the valuation of the real estate assets in which the patrimony of the Institutional Closed-end Alternative Investment Fund called "COIMA CORE FUND VI" is invested, in order to determine the Market Value as of December 31st, 2020.
+Object: Determination of the Fair Market Value of Real Estate Properties included in Institutional Closed-end Alternative Investment Fund, called "COIMA CORE FUND VI", as of December 31st,2020 - EXECUTIVE SUMMARY in compliance with Your request, Duff & Phelps REAG S.p.A. (hereinafter REAG) carried out the valuation of the real estate assets in which the patrimony of the Institutional Closed-end Alternative Investment Fund called "COIMA CORE FUND VI" is invested, in order to determine the Market Value as of December 31st,2020.